MarcoMonteverde00/datavis/src/final.md

 <p class="description">
 	The trends show that in the last 2 years we've been experiencing an improvement in terms of increase of the employment rate and reduction of the neet rate.
-However, do not be fooled: you may notice that neither axis on the previous chart starts at y = 0.
+However, do not be fooled: you may notice that in the previous chart the y axis starts at 10% (and there is a hidden gap between 30% and 50% that has been cut to facilitate the reading of the chart).
 While the neet rate seems to have followed, with inverted proportionality, the employment trend we must be aware that we barely moved from 1 young person unwilling to work every 4, to 1 every 6 in 2023; while this is indeed a respectable achievement that amount is still way to high to consider the problem close to be solved.
 The worst part?
 The economy recover after the covid